Course Resources

 Concern #3: What if they don’t convert?

-People often express this concern when they think they did something wrong causing the missionaries not to convert.
-With such thoughts, they place unnecessary pressure on themselves.
+People often express this concern when they think they did something wrong, causing the missionaries not to convert.
+Such thoughts place unnecessary pressure on themselves.
 The Bible clearly distinguishes between our and the Holy Spirit’s responsibility.
-Simply put: it is not our responsibility to convert!
+Simply put, it is not our responsibility to convert!
 God has called Christians to be his messengers, his ambassadors.
 Our responsibility is to deliver the message faithfully and accurately.

 It’s the Holy Spirit’s responsibility to convert people.
 He is the one who convicts people of their sin.
 Jesus reminded his disciples of this shortly before he was arrested.